mverboom/build/BUILD.md

 ## PACKAGE

-For createing a pacakge the following sections are used:
+For creating a pacakge the following sections are used:

 `[PKG]` (mandatory)